Dave Cherry

-David Cherry (born 3 January 1991) is a Scotland international rugby union player who plays for Edinburgh Rugby in the United Rugby Championship.
+David Murray Campbell Cherry (born 3 January 1991) is a Scottish professional rugby union player who plays as a hooker for United Rugby Championship club Edinburgh Rugby and the Scotland national team.

-Rugby Union career

-Amateur career
+Professional career

+Club

 Cherry played for Currie until 2014.
 On leaving London Scottish he then played for French Federale 2 side Stade Niçois.

-Professional career

 Cherry signed his first professional contract with London Scottish in 2014.
 He was with the Exiles till 2017 when he joined Stade Niçois.
 Cherry joined Edinburgh in the summer of 2018.

-International career
+International

 On 16 January 2019 Gregor Townsend named three hookers among seven uncapped players, for his Scotland Six Nations squad.
 Cherry was among those selected.

 He was not selected in 2019 but was called up again in 2021.
 Cherry said: "I always thought I was good enough to play at this level, but it [the Scotland squad] was a big step up.
 But I’ve fitted in pretty well at Edinburgh and I’ve put in some good performances, so I don’t think I’m a million miles off."